One of the obvious trade-offs with financial independence (“FI”) is you work your tail off for some time to achieve leisure time later.

-It’s one thing to solve for too little time in your day to day life.
+It’s one thing to solve for too little time in your day-to-day life.
 And I’ll be honest – I’m not claiming to have solved my time management woes.
-The macro-level of time management is how we approach our time on a seasonal and life-long perspective.
+The macro-level of time management is how we approach our time from a seasonal and life-long perspective.

-Making sure to find the time to use all of your vacation days – That’s a no-brainer.
-I’ll work hard when I work, but I will be damned sure to use the time I’ve earned.
+Make sure to find the time to use all of your vacation days – That’s a no-brainer.
+I’ll work hard when I work, but I will be darned sure to use the time I’ve earned.

 Now expand that view to your work-life.
-If you follow the ethos and methods of the Financial Independence/Retire Early dogma, you figure out right quick that there’s a season to bust ass and make money, to free up countless hours in early retirement.
+If you follow the ethos and methods of the Financial Independence/Retire Early dogma, you figure out right quick that there’s a season to bust your rump and make money, to free up countless hours in early retirement.

-If I had to put a bottom-line summary on all of this, it’d be to control for what you can.
+If I had to put a bottom-line summary on all of this, it’d be to control for what you can and accept that which you cannot.
 Find time in the creases to optimize the rest.
 If you have some decent options for what part of town to live in, maybe consider living closer to the places you visit the most: work, school, church, the grocery store, the gym, etc. All those minutes in errands add up.

 If you own a small house you have less time invested in cleaning, mowing, and maintaining.
 Back to the macro-level idea — Identify the seasons when you bring your A-Game to work.
 Take vacations when your mind is elsewhere and less productive (it’s summertime for this guy).

 One last tidbit: If you can’t find time during the week to read for at least an hour or two, you have some homework here.
-Drop a comment if you need some encouragement on this topic, or have ideas to share.
-Time is money, time is life!
+Still curious why time management is important?
+Drop a comment below.